rafatieppo/shell_script/README.md

 This folder keeps shell scripts to make Linux setup easier and others routines as well.

+## debian_change_gpucard.sh

+- Change gpu card for Debian Buster
+- It is for Avell-A52 laptop
+- In this case there an *Intel Corporation CoffeeLake-H GT2 [UHD Graphics 630]* and *VIDIA Corporation GP107M [GeForce GTX 1050 3 GB Max-Q]*
+- It demands x11-xserver-utils, for more details check [HERE](https://rafatieppo.github.io/post/2020_05_25_debian_nvidia/)

 ## debian_after_install_a_base.sh

 - Install some useful software for daily work.